Integrations vs. Actions

 JSON

-The parameters passed to the ld.request() function must be valid JSON objects, as JSON.stringify() is called within it.
-Accordingly, for complex JSON structures, you may need to apply JSON.parse() beforehand.
+The parameters passed to the ld.request() function must be valid JSON objects since JSON.stringify() is called internally.
+For complex JSON structures, you’ll need to apply JSON.parse() beforehand to ensure proper formatting.

 Example usage from the HubSpot integration: